 In addition, Dr Sarah points out that many women also develop the symptoms of post-traumatic stress disorder around a year after their cancer diagnosis.
 This will also require specialist intervention.

+How much will this cost her?
 In private hospitals, the costs of cancer treatment are high.
 Each specialist appointment is usually around R1 000.
 Each surgery costs anywhere between R5 000 and R30 000, and each session of chemotherapy costs around R2 000.
 Even a follow-up visit for a dressing change costs around R300 a time.
 Some medical aids only cover a third of these rates, while others cover the full costs.
 And some medical aids don’t cover the costs of some types of reconstruction at all.

 Patients in government hospitals pay significantly less for their treatment – the total bill for the year’s worth of medical intervention will cost either nothing or a few hundred rand.